stormblog/sircmpwn.github.io/_posts/2017-03-15-How-I-learned-to-stop-worrying-and-love-C.md

 C is the shit.
 I love it, and I hope more people can learn to see it the way I do.
 Good luck!

+[^1]: Defining constants with them is fine, though
-[^1]: it's been pointed out that this is not always correct.
+[^2]: it's been pointed out that this is not always correct.
 A previous draft addressed this, but I cut it out while editing.
 There are cases where a fixed size buffer is appropriate, but in those cases you should take extra care to measure the things you're putting into the buffers and gracefully handling failure.